bigsql/hive_fdw/HDP_CLOUDERA_INSTRUCTIONS.md

-Using HADOOP-FDW with a Hadoop Sandbox VM
+Using ATHENA-FDW with a Hadoop Sandbox VM
 =========================================

 ## Overview ##